Generative Flows with Invertible Attentions: AttnFlow Network Architecture

 \section{AttnFlow Network Architecture}

-The proposed attention flow model (AttnFlow) aims to insert invertible map-based (iMap) and scaled dot product-based (iSDP) attentions to regular flow-based generative models.
-Fig.\ref{fig:attnflow} (a) (b) show the neural architecture design of regular flow-based generative models and the proposed AttnFlow respectively.
-As shown in (b), the invertible attention modules (i.e., iMap and iSDP) can be stacked on the affine coupling layers.
+The proposed attention flow model (AttnFlow) aims to insert invertible map-based (iMap) and transformer-based (iTrans) attentions to regular flow-based generative models.
+Fig.(\ref{fig:attnflow}) (a) (b) show the neural architecture design of regular flow-based generative models and the proposed AttnFlow respectively.
+As shown in Fig.(\ref{fig:attnflow}) (b), the invertible attention modules (i.e., iMap and iTrans) can be stacked on the affine coupling layers.
 It is also possible to add the attention modules at any other positions, such as before invertible $1 \times 1$ convolution, or actnorm.
-The detailed architectures of the proposed iMap and iSDP are illustrated in Fig. \ref{fig:attnflow} (c) (d) respectively.
-Their designs follow the conceptual graphs of forward and inverse propagation of the proposed Map-based and SDP-based attention mechanisms that are shown in Fig.3 of the major paper.
-In particular, both of the iMap and iSDP modules apply the 3D checkboard mask in order to make the proposed attention invertible.
+The detailed architectures of the proposed iMap and iTrans are illustrated in Fig. (\ref{fig:attnflow}) (c) (d) respectively.
+Their designs follow the conceptual graphs of forward and inverse propagation of the proposed Map-based and Trans-based attention mechanisms that are shown in Fig.(3) of the major paper.
+In particular, both of the iMap and iTrans modules apply the 3D checkboard mask in order to make the proposed attention invertible.
 After the 3D masking, the iMap attention further applies map-based transformations (i.e., 1D convolution and average pooling) for the first-order attention learning.
-By comparison, the iSDP attention aims at learning the second-order correlations among the flow feature maps with a scaled dot-product over two different transformations of inputs, which are obtained by two 2D convolutions, respectively.
-More architecture details of the iMap and iSDP are demonstrated in Fig.\ref{fig:attnflow} (c) (d).
+By comparison, the iTrans attention aims at learning the second-order correlations among the flow feature maps with a scaled dot-product over two different transformations of inputs, which are obtained by two 2D convolutions, respectively.
+More architecture details of the proposed AttnFlow-iMap and AttnFlow-iTrans are shown in Fig.(\ref{fig:attnflow}) (c) (d).